github/docs/content/organizations/managing-git-access-to-your-organizations-repositories/managing-your-organizations-ssh-certificate-authorities.md

 ## Adding an SSH certificate authority

 If you require SSH certificates for your enterprise, enterprise members should use a special URL for Git operations over SSH.
-For more information, see "[About SSH certificate authorities](/organizations/managing-git-access-to-your-organizations-repositories/about-ssh-certificate-authorities#about-ssh-urls-with-ssh-certificates)."
+For more information, see "[AUTOTITLE](/organizations/managing-git-access-to-your-organizations-repositories/about-ssh-certificate-authorities#about-ssh-urls-with-ssh-certificates)."

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}